-With 100m main walls & boulders scattered throughout the area, you can't go wrong.
+With 100 metre main walls and boulders scattered throughout the area, you can't go wrong.
 It's perfectly located in the middle of the city.
-Bouldering, sport climbs & multi-pitches, Castle Hill offers something for all styles of climbing.
+Bouldering, sport climbs, and multi-pitches, Castle Hill offers something for all styles of climbing.
 Having such a large monolithic rock in the middle of the city is truly unique and super convenient.
 Climbers have been drawn to Castle Hill for many years, who knows when it was first developed...
 Castle Hill is part of Townsville City Council and you may need a permit for some of the climbs.

 A 'Castle Hill' classic.
 A great climb to do in the afternoon.
 The route was rebolted in late 1998 to make it completely safe.
 Simply great climbing with excellent positions up the top.

 |Sport 70m, 3|